Highways in Estonia: Support routes

 Support routes (tugimaanteed) are the second highest classification in the Estonian national route system.
 They make up a network of 2,405 kilometres of road, amounting to 15% of the total road network.

 A support route is defined as a highway, that connects towns with other towns and main routes.
 Currently there are 77 separate support routes.
 The support routes are marked with 2 black digits on a yellow shield.
-The support roads have no special prefix, as all Estonian roads have the prefix T.